9 Ways to Cultivate Donor Relationships to Increase Recurring Revenue

 That’s why donor stewardship is so important when it comes to cultivating donor relationships.
 Stewardship is how you nurture those supporters so they know they’re appreciated.

-How to Get Started Nurturing Donor Relationships:
+How to Get Started Nurturing Donor Relationships in 4 Steps:

 Nurturing donor relationships is key to bringing in both new donors and recurring gifts.